 Lillehammer is best known for hosting the 1994 Winter Olympics and the area does offer excellent opportunities for winter sports such as skiing and snowboarding.
 In fact, Lillehammer is considered Norway's oldest winter sports resort.

-Sognefjord is the largest fjord in Norway and the third longest in the world, stretching 127 miles (205km) from the coast to the village of Skjolden.
+Sognefjord is the largest fjord in Norway and the second longest in the world, stretching 127 miles (205km) from the coast to the village of Skjolden.
 Sheer cliffs rise to heights of 3,300 feet (1,000m) and more above the water.

-In addition... see full details
+In addition to some... see full details